-- On an InnoDB Cluster, Group Replication is not active - · InnoDB Cluster metadata does not exist - There is no quorum - The cluster is not single-primary and is running in multi-primary mode - There is no secondary available, for example because there is just one server instance table The default for interactive mode, unless another value has been set persistently for the resultFormat configuration option in the configuration file, in which case that default applies.
-The --table alias can also be used.
+- On an InnoDB Cluster, Group Replication is not active - InnoDB Cluster metadata does not exist - There is no quorum - The cluster is not single-primary and is running in multi-primary mode - There is no secondary available, for example because there is just one server instance table The default for interactive mode, unless another value has been set persistently for the resultFormat configuration option in the configuration file, in which case that default applies.
+Thetable alias can also be used. tabbed The default for batch mode, unless another value has been set persistently for the resultFormat configuration option in the configuration file, in which case that default applies.
+Thetabbed alias can also be used. vertical Produces output equivalent to the \G terminator for an SQL query.
+Thevertical or -E aliases can also be used. json or json/pretty Produces pretty-printed JSON. ndjson or json/raw Produces raw JSON delimited by newlines. json/array Produces raw JSON wrapped in a JSON array.